doug-moen/openscad2/rfc/Objects.md

 mixin(prerequisites){body}
 ```
 * The *prerequisites* is a comma separated list of identifiers
-  that must be defined by the object.
+  that must be defined by the base object.
 They must be written in
   the same order that the names are defined within the object's script.
 * The *body* is just a script that overrides existing bindings,
   and adds new bindings and geometry.